SeisSol/SeisSol/Documentation/slip-rate-on-DR.rst

 A multi point-source representation, in comparison, may give rise to spurious waves due the continuity of the basis functions within a finite element (smearing), and to the discrete spatial sampling between point sources (aliasing).

-The advantage of this approach compared to a multi point-source representation is that the fault slip is not condensed to points.
-Therefore the discontinuity of the displacement across the fault can be accurately accounted for.
-In addition, no spurious waves, related to the multi point-sources representation, are generated.

 The current implementation allows imposing kinematic models parameterized by regularized Yoffe function (see Tinti et al., 2005, https://doi.org/10.1785/0120040177).

 .. figure:: LatexFigures/Yoffe_example.png